73rhodes/dclassify/README.md

 Output
 ------

-Standard results look like this:
+Standard results (without the `applyInverse: true` option) would look like this:

 ``` json
     {